 Creating a sacred space in your garden which allows you the opportunity to remember and to mourn, to reflect and to feel the significance of someone or something that has now passed, may help to heal some of your pain.
 It can be a place you go to, to acknowledge the spiritual presence of your loved one.
 A safe space where you can connect, say hello, tell them about your day and how you are feeling about life.
 And a place to pray, meditate and to hear spiritual guidance.

-By involving others in your project, like children, who too require an outlet for their grief, you can assist them in communicating their feelings naturally with you while working on the project together and thus move some of their grief along, in a natural way.
+By involving others in your project, like children, who too require an outlet for their grief, you can assist them in communicating their feelings naturally with you while working on the project together and thus move some of their grief along.
 The sacred garden you work on together can become a sanctuary for you both.
 It can grow in you and them a feeling of gratitude for what was and hope for what will be.
-It may also bring them closer to nature which has its own lessons to teach us, through its natural beauty and rhythm.
+It may also bring them closer to nature which has its own lessons to teach, through its beauty and rhythm.

 Plants provide a lot of beauty and therefore, pleasure.
 They respond to our caring.
 They make good company, anytime, day or night.
-And if we spend some of our time in our sacred garden, observing the plants, blooms, birds, and little creatures; the sky, moon, and breeze; we can get out of our heads and more in touch with life in the here and now.
+And if we spend some of our time in our sacred garden, observing the plants, blooms, birds, and little creatures; the sky, moon, and breeze; we can get out of the spin of our thoughts and in touch with our intuition – and the good life in the here and now.

 Honouring my ancestors

-My life has been shaped, quite a lot, by grief – my own personal grief and then the grief of others, close to me.
-In particular, the tragic loss of family to war, the loss of extended family by emigration, and thus the loss of culture and belonging.
+My life has been shaped by grief – my own personal grief and then the grief of others, close to me.
+In particular, the tragic loss of family to war, the loss of extended family due to emigration, and thus the loss of culture and belonging.
 A part of this also is the loss of ancestral lands and heritage.
 Many people have similar losses.

 Honouring my ancestors has been a big part of my life story, like the writing of my book.
 However, I also wanted to acknowledge their continuance in me and my children, and in spirit, by creating a sacred garden in their name.
 Seeing Wendy’s Secret Garden brought this together in me and gave me the inspiration to make it happen.